 Program Admissions Criteria

 Applicants are evaluated on the basis of the following criteria:

-- Associate or Bachelor degree with a minimum cumulative GPA of 2.75 from a regionally accredited institution
+- Associate's or Bachelor's degree with a minimum cumulative GPA of 2.75 from a regionally accredited institution.

 - Completion of the general education pre-requisite courses prior to January enrollment.

 - CNA licensure is not required for admission to program.

 To be considered for admission the following items must be submitted to Nursing's Centralized Application Service:

 - Written admissions essay

 - Official transcripts from all colleges attended

 We strongly suggest that you begin working on your application as early as possible and submit no later than four to five weeks before the published deadline.
 This will allow time for NursingCAS to verify transcripts and other submitted documents.